PODCAST The musical story of the Cotton Club, the most famous (and infamous) nightclub of the Jazz Age.

 An advertisement for the Nicolas Brothers, for a performance in 1938 at the Broadway Cotton Club.

-Lena Horne started out in the Cotton Club chorus line but eventually became a headlining star in her own right.
+Lena Horne started out in the Cotton Club chorus line, but she eventually became a headlining star in her own right.

 The Dandridge Sisters were notable performers in the final years of the Cotton Club.